 - Purchasing power risk The purchasing power risk to members is that the investment return over members' working lives does not keep pace with inflation and does not therefore secure an adequate retirement income.
 This risk is mitigated through the design of the Target Funds, which aim to provide sufficient investment returns over a members working life.
-In addition, we have made available three Growth Funds, should members wish to select their own investment options. - Conversion risk the risk that relative market movements in the years just prior to retirement lead to substantial reduction in the retirement income and cash lump sum secured.
+In addition, we have made available two Growth Funds, should members wish to select their own investment options. - Conversion risk the risk that relative market movements in the years just prior to retirement lead to substantial reduction in the retirement income and cash lump sum secured.
 This risk is mitigated through the design of the three Target Funds, which aim to protect members from relative market movements in the years just prior to retirement.
 In addition, we have made available two Pre-retirement Funds and a Cash Fund, should members wish to select their own investment options. - Manager risk the risk that the chosen investment manager underperforms the benchmark against which the investment manager is assessed.
-This risk is mitigated through the regular review of investment performance by us. - Lack of diversification risk we recognise the risks that may arise from a lack of diversification within the investments.
-We therefore invest in pooled fund vehicles, to ensure an adequately diversified portfolio for each fund option. - ESG risk (including climate change) the Co-op Section incorporates Pace's Responsible Investment Policy when implementing its investment strategy for the DC Section.
+This risk is mitigated through the regular review of investment performance by the Trustee. - Lack of diversification risk we recognise the risks that may arise from a lack of diversification within the investments.
+We therefore invest in pooled fund vehicles, to ensure an adequately diversified portfolio for each fund option.
+As noted above, the Pace Growth (Shares) 2021 Fund caps its exposure to individual companies and is therefore has a more diversified range of holdings than a traditional market capitalisation weighted index-tracking fund. - ESG risk (including climate change) the Co-op Section incorporates Pace's Responsible Investment Policy when implementing its investment strategy for the DC Section.
 In 2019 the strategy for the Pace Growth (Mixed) Fund, which is used in the default option, was reviewed and in June 2019 the underlying holdings were switched into a multi-asset fund which explicitly considers ESG factors when determining how much to invest in companies' shares and bonds, as the Trustee believed this strategy was better aligned with the Responsible Investment Policy and would reduce ESG risk to members.
+The recently added Pace Growth (Shares) 2021 fund follows a similar approach.